notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/17-Advanced-Identity.md

 ## AWS STS (Security Token Service)

-- Enabled you to create **temporary, limited-privilege credentials** to access your AWS resources.
+- Enables you to create **temporary, limited-privilege credentials** to access your AWS resources.
 - Short-term credentials: you configure expiration period.
 - A user would assume a role, call Security Token Service (STS) and get Temporary Security Credentials.
 - The credentials looks like an **access key, security key** as well as a **session key** which is going to be limited in time.